itlinuxmaker/DNS_Failover/README.md

 ---
 ## System Requirements and Platform Notice
 **DNS-Failover is designed exclusively for use in Linux/Unix-based** mail server environments.
-The script performs checks and failover operations on services that are **not available or not supported** in the same way on Microsoft Windows.
+The program performs checks and failover operations on services that are **not available or not supported** in the same way on Microsoft Windows.

 ### Required Services (must be running on the target mail servers):